-With a modern intranet, however, the task or content employees are searching for is easily accessible using the search function, making it simple to manage, share, and find content while minimizing time spent digging aimlessly through siloed and unorganized pages.
+With a modern intranet, however, the task or content employees are searching for is easily accessible.
+A search function makes it simple to manage, share, and find content.
+And it minimizes time spent digging aimlessly through siloed and unorganized pages.

 This ease of this search-ability and organization is proven to raise the productivity of knowledge workers by 20 to 25 percent.
-Additionally, improving the visibility of quality information is proven to have a top-down connection to supplementary intranet benefits, as demonstrated by the figure below from DePaul University’s “An Exploratory Analysis of Intranet Benefits.”
+Additionally, improving the visibility of quality information has a top-down connection to supplementary intranet benefits, as seen in the figure below from DePaul University’s “An Exploratory Analysis of Intranet Benefits."